IQSS/datafest-fas-ondemand/index.Rmd

 The FAS OnDemand DataFest2021 RStudio installation is available for `R 4.0.3` and comes preinstalled with common packages such as `devtools`, `learnr`, and the complete `tidyverse` collection of R packages, as well as many specialized packages we'll use during DataFest.

+## FAS OnDemand documentation

+This Quick-Start Guide is designed to get you up and running in a few minutes.
+More extensive information about FAS OnDemand can be found in the main [Documentation](https://academic-login.rc.fas.harvard.edu/pun/sys/dashboard/).

 # Launch RStudio / Jupyter {-}